-Within the context of the City of Kawartha Lakes, active transportation is not something that Council or staff have historically focused on.
-However, there is an increasing interest in and demand for the City to make real and tangible commitments to shifting the way people move and their sense of safety and comfort when moving.
+Within the context of the City of Kawartha Lakes, active transportation has not historically been a top priority.
+However, there is an increasing interest in and demand for the City to make real and tangible commitments to shifting the way people move and their sense of safety and comfort when travelling, especially for short trips.